nglviewer/ngl/README.md

 Usage
 =====

 Since the NGL Viewer is a set of static files to be viewed in a web-browser there is not much of an installation needed.
 For development purposes it will be helpful to clone this repository and serve it locally (see below).
-When embedding the NGL Viewer as a library it is sufficient to include the self contained build.
-For versions up to 0.7.1a the file is [js/build/ngl.embedded.min.js](https://github.com/arose/ngl/blob/v0.7.1a/js/build/ngl.embedded.min.js) and for later versions it is [dist/ngl.js](dist/ngl.js).
+When embedding the NGL Viewer as a library it is sufficient to include the self contained build [dist/ngl.js](dist/ngl.js).
 A full web application including a GUI can be found in the [examples](examples/) directory.